Florida Atlantic Owls: Traditions

-Owlsley & Hoot are the official mascots of Florida Atlantic.
+Owlsley and Hoot are the official mascots of Florida Atlantic.
+FAU is one of three schools in the American Athletic Conference to use the owl as a mascot, alongside Temple University and Rice University.

 Fight song: The Florida Atlantic University fight song was created in 2004, in response to the university's growing football program.
 FAU fielded its first marching band in the 2002 football season, collectively called the Florida Atlantic Marching Owls.